ivbrajkovic/Tasks/README.md

 ### Task 2 - BoxResizing - React

-There is a container that vertically and horizontally centers its contents and it contains a div with a grid layout.
+Main app is an div element container that vertically and horizontally centers its contents, whitch is div element with a grid layout.
 This grid has two columns and two rows.
 In main content of grid layout there is a box with apsolute position with height and width default set to 250px.
-Its dimenssion can be changed sliding ranges sliders or entering a number betwean 1-500.
-In case of incorect value back of input became red.
+Its dimenssion can be changed with two custom react components.
+This customcomponent is made of one slider range and one input textbox.
+Slider and input text accept only numbers betwean 1-500.
+In case of incorect value back of input text became red and no changes are made to box size.

 ### Task 2 - BoxResizing - VanillaJS (main.min.js - 886 bytes)